Indian Arrowheads of the Piedmont

 The Piedmont Society holds at least three or four relic shows each year at various locations in North and South Carolina.
 Admission is free and hundreds of member collectors and the general public as well attend to swap stories, display their artifacts, buy, sell, trade and generally exchange archaeological research information and updates.

-Learn more about fossils in North Carolina
+More about Native Americans in North Carolina